Molluscum contagiosum

 Molluscum contagiosum is a viral infection of the skin that causes small pearly or flesh-colored bumps.
 The bumps may be red and inflamed, and are often indented.

-The bumps are most often found on the trunk, face, eyelids, or genital area in temperate climates and on extremities in the tropics.
-In children, bumps usually appear on the trunk, face, and arms.
+The bumps can appear anywhere on the body that the virus contacts the skin, except for the palms of the hands and soles of the feet.
 In sexually active teens and young adults, the bumps are usually located in the genital area.

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.